webfm/defect-app/definitions.md

     * labels - describe the structure of value list, heading for each hierarchy level
     * value - value of each value list item
 * labels contains
-    * sort - order of hierachy level heading
+    * sort - order of hierarchy level heading
     * field - field id (don't need to use this field)
     * label - label for hierarchy level heading
 * a value list item have the follow structure